RigsOfRods/rigs-of-rods/source/main/resources/truck_fileformat/ReadMe.txt

     flexbody_camera_mode (must be after section 'flexbody') In previous versions, the order of elements defined the final result and some combinations resulted in a crash.

-Since v0.4.5, all elements can be modularized using 'section' keyword, except:
-    author
-    description
-    disabledefaultsounds
-    enable_advanced_deformation
-    fileformatversion
-    fileinfo
-    forwardcommands
-    guid
-    hideInChooser
-    importcommands
-    lockgroup_default_nolock
-    minimass
-    rescuer
-    rollon
-In previous versions, this was undocumented.

 Since v0.4.5, keyword 'sectionconfig' is no longer necessary and parser silently ignores it.
 Modules are created as keyword 'section' is encountered.